 Rev Lee Ireland

-Rev. Lee A. Ireland is a long-time Interim Pastor. having served in many churches in CT and now in Rowley, MA.
-She received her M.Div from Andover Newton Theological Seminary and trained as a Spiritual Director at Mercy Center, Madison, CT.
-She has worked in a women's prison and has served per diem as a hospital chaplain.
+Rev. Lee A. Ireland is a long-time Interim Pastor having served in many churches in CT and most recently in Rowley, MA.
+She is now living in Niantic, CT and listening during this time of the pandemic.
+She received her M.Div. from Andover Newton Theological School, and trained as a Spiritual Director at Mercy Center, Madison, CT.
+She has served in 12 different congregational settings as well as working in a women's prison and as a per diem hospital chaplain.
 Since 1990, she has had the joy of leading retreats.
-She is well aware of how life throws us curve balls and we can become distracted from our soul's journey and focus on those things that lead us down dead-ends.
-We begin to regain wonder and gratitude as we chose to take retreats and learn how to listen within so we can stay on our faith journeys and receive guidance from God and hear our heart and souls singing in unexpected moments.
-We then make new life choices that bring us greater peace within.
+She is well aware of how life throws us curve balls and we can become distracted from our soul's journey because we focus on those things that lead us down dead-ends.
+We begin to regain wonder and gratitude as we chose to take retreats and learn how to listen within so we can stay on our faith journeys, receive guidance from God and hear our hearts and souls singing in unexpected moments.
+We then make new life choices that bring us greater peace within and fulfillment as we live, love and serve from that knowing.

 Rev Dr Lawrence Jay